 During the IVF procedure, the woman undergoes an IVF egg harvesting, a minor surgical procedure in the office setting in which an ultrasound guided needle is passed through the vaginal wall into the ovaries in order to withdraw the eggs from the ovaries.
 Risks to this procedure are extremely rare and may include injury to bladder, bowel, bleeding, and infection.
 The procedure itself lasts approximately fifteen minutes and recovery time ranges from 30 minutes to 1 hour post procedure, after which the patient is sent home.
 Most women can return to normal activity the very next day.
 In contrast to general anesthesia used in tubal reversals, intravenous sedation is used and the woman continuously breathes on her own during the entire procedure without the assistance of a ventilator.
 Foregoing the use of general inhaled anesthetics greatly reduces anesthesia complication risks.

-We have to consider your current and future plans in our recommendation for the optimal treatment for you.
+You should consider your current and future plans in order to determine the optimal treatment for you.
 The ideal candidate for a tubal reversal would be a younger woman who wants more than one additional child, as a tubal reversal will allow you to retain your fertility after the delivery of your next child.
 Once your childbearing is completed however, you will be again forced to decide whether you want yet another surgery to perform a tubal sterilization procedure, or whether another form of contraception is preferable.
 In contrast, when undergoing IVF, the tubes remain blocked, so there is no additional contraception needed.

 One of the most critical factors affecting success rates with tubal reversals is the method of tubal sterilization used, as mentioned above.
-Data from institutions that perform many tubal reversals annually reveal that pregnancy outcomes after tubal ligation by clip/ring showed the highest ongoing pregnancy rate of 60%, while most of the pregnancy rates for other forms of sterilization such as fulgaration / electrocautery (burning), tying, or cutting only had ongoing birth rates between 44%-49% with miscarriage rates in the 31%-36% and ectopic pregnancy rates ranging between 9% for clip/ring and as high as 19% for those who had initially had their tubes burned.
+Can a tubal ligation be reversed if the tubes were burned?
+Yes.
+Data from institutions that perform many tubal reversals annually reveal that pregnancy outcomes after tubal ligation by clip/ring showed the highest ongoing pregnancy rate of 60%, while most of the pregnancy rates for other forms of sterilization such as fulguration / electrocautery (burning), tying, or cutting only had ongoing birth rates between 44%-49% with miscarriage rates in the 31%-36% and ectopic pregnancy rates ranging between 9% for clip/ring and as high as 19% for those who had initially had their tubes burned.

 The success of reversal surgery also depends on the length of remaining tube after tubal sterilization procedure and where the tubal interruption was originally performed (at the beginning versus the end of the tubes).
 Much of the medical literature supports that a minimum remaining tubal length after the reversal greater than 3.5 cm is necessary in order to achieve and sustain a pregnancy.
 For reference, the tube is ordinarily about 8-10 cm in length.
 Longer tubes after reversal were associated with better pregnancy outcomes than shorter tubes and miscarriage rates/ectopic rates increased with shorter tubal lengths.
 In a large study of over 2500 patients conducted by one of the larger surgical centers, tubal lengths less than 4.9 only resulted in a 32% ongoing pregnancy rate.
 This is why more destructive tubal ligations are associated with lower chances of success with the tubal reversal options in comparison to undergoing IVF.